kumbamashwin/Veritas-cluster-server/scenario.md

 - Review all nodes for system resource availability, ensuring that the secondary node is healthy and capable of running the service group.

 Would you like more help on specific resource checks or configurations?

+Recent troubleshooting in a Veritas Cluster Server (VCS) on Linux typically involves addressing issues related to cluster components, service groups, and resources.
+Some common troubleshooting tasks include:

+1. **Service Group Failover Issues**:
+   - **Issue**: Service group doesn't fail over to a secondary node.
+   - **Troubleshooting**:
+     - Check resource dependencies using the `hagrp -dep` command.
+     - Ensure that all resources are online on the primary node and check their statuses with `hares -state`.
+     - Verify the heartbeat communication between nodes using `gabconfig -a` and `lltstat` commands.

+2. **Resource Faults**:
+   - **Issue**: Resources go into a "FAULTED" state.
+   - **Troubleshooting**:
+     - Use `hares -state` to check the status of specific resources.
+     - Review logs at `/var/VRTSvcs/log/` for more details on resource errors.
+     - Clear the resource faults using `hares -clear <resource_name>`.
+     - Investigate underlying services that the resources depend on (e.g., network, disk, application).

+3. **Split-Brain Condition**:
+   - **Issue**: Multiple nodes try to take control due to a network partition.
+   - **Troubleshooting**:
+     - Ensure fencing is correctly configured to prevent split-brain.
+Check the fencing configuration with `vxfentsthdw` and `vxfenadm`.
+     - Look into GAB (Global Atomic Broadcast) and LLT (Low Latency Transport) configurations and verify that heartbeat networks are working properly using `gabconfig -a` and `lltstat -n`.

+4. **Cluster Communication Issues**:
+   - **Issue**: Nodes lose communication within the cluster.
+   - **Troubleshooting**:
+     - Check the status of LLT and GAB using the `gabconfig -a` and `lltstat -n` commands.
+     - Verify the heartbeat network and ensure the physical interfaces are up.
+     - Examine `/etc/llttab` and `/etc/gabtab` files for proper configuration.

+5. **Disk Resource Failures**:
+   - **Issue**: Disk group resources fail to come online.
+   - **Troubleshooting**:
+     - Check the disk status using `vxdisk -o alldgs list`.
+     - Ensure the Veritas Volume Manager (VxVM) is correctly configured and that all disks are properly recognized.

+6. **Cluster Configuration Changes**:
+   - **Issue**: Cluster changes not reflected or applied properly.
+   - **Troubleshooting**:
+     - Verify configuration changes using `haconf -dump -makero` to ensure that they are saved and made read-only.
+     - Ensure the cluster is in read/write mode before making changes using `haconf -makerw`.
+     - Use `hastatus -summary` to view the overall status of the cluster and ensure proper syncing between nodes.

+7. **Application Resource Failures**:
+   - **Issue**: Application resource fails to start or goes into a faulted state.
+   - **Troubleshooting**:
+     - Check the resource logs and monitor application-specific logs for any service-level errors.
+     - Ensure all required dependencies, such as network or storage, are available and online.

+Would you like more detailed steps or troubleshooting commands for a specific issue?